Raymond9357/WHSTechNotes/journal.md

 #9-30-25
 The prase 6 7 is often used as a humourous term.
 For example "The test will have 6 to 7 questions", "6 7!".
 The tone for it is never serious and always in a joking tone.

+#9-22-25
+I think that working in a virtual store would not be benifitting to the real work force.
+Without real workers in the world things that break down would not be able to get fixed at all.
+If virtual stores were ran what would happen to the real stores?
+I hypothosize that if there was only virtual stores getting grocries would be more difficult in the case of an emergency.